This page was LAST UPDATED: FEBRUARY 18TH 2016.

 You can also look for a bus to the Costa Rican border, and buses from there to David depart every hour or so.
 The same is valid for the journey in the opposite direction (David to San José).

 If your bus is continuing its journey further ahead then David, then you have to get off on a bus stop in front of a Super Market, called "Super Baru", which is located on the Panamerican highway, also known as Interamericana, the one supposed to go from Canada to Argentina, but interrupted by the Darién Gap.
 I wouldn't say this is the outskirts of town.
 If you were coming to David from Panama City it would be the entrance of David.
-If you cross by foot "La Panamericana or Interamerican" (the highway), and get on the opposite side of the road of where "el Super Baru" is, you will be standing on the corner of a gas station.
-You will be just a block away from Vía Boquete (the road that goes from David to Boquete).
-From that corner you will need walk further up the road (still a block from Vía Boquete) and there you will be able to wait for a bus to Boquete.
+If you cross by foot "La Panamericana or Interamerican" (the highway), and get on the opposite side of the road of where "el Super Baru" is, you'll be standing on the corner of a gas station.
+You'll be just a block away from Vía Boquete (the road that goes from David to Boquete).
+From that corner you'll need walk further up the road (still a block from Vía Boquete) and there you'll be able to wait for a bus to Boquete.
 Buses to Boquete should be passing by every 30 - 45 minutes.
 The bus only costs $1.75.
 A taxi would charge you $35.

-If your bus final destination from Costa Rica is David, then you don't have to worry because you will be dropped at David's bus terminal from where you can directly catch a bus to Boquete.
+If your bus final destination from Costa Rica is David, then you don't have to worry because you'll be dropped at David's bus terminal from where you can directly catch a bus to Boquete.

 The only essential difference between these two approaches would be the schedules from Costa Rica to David.